maltamash/basic-cli-calculator/README.md

 # basic-cli-calculator
-A basic implementation of a calculator cli
+A basic implementation of a calculator cli using docopt.

-Repo needs sorting out.